damianp1350/CryptoPredictorAPI/README.md

 # CryptoPredictorAPI

-CryptoPredictorAPI is a work-in-progress project aimed at predicting cryptocurrency prices using machine learning models and fetching real-time and historical data from the Binance API.
+CryptoPredictorAPI is a project aimed at interacting with the Binance and Binance Testnet APIs to fetch real-time and historical data, as well as trying to predict future prices using algorithms or your machine learning models.

 ## Features

-- Fetch real-time price data from Binance, export the data to csv to train models.
+- Fetch real-time price data from Binance and Binance Testnet, with the ability to automatically retrieve data at specified intervals.
-- Retrieve historical K-line data.
+- Export the fetched data to CSV for further analysis or training machine learning models.
-- Analyze K-line patterns.
+- Utilize predictive algorithms or your TensorFlow model to predict future price trends.
-- Predict future prices using TensorFlow models.
+- Random investment trigger service to simulate investment scenarios with Binance Testnet.

 ## Setup